 A third option for those wanting to avoid court is collaborative family law – a quick and effective way of resolving relationship disputes through amicable cooperation.
 With this method of separation, both you and your ex appoint a family lawyer and meet together to discuss your situation and come to an agreement.
 Like mediation, collaborative family law can be especially useful to couples with children.

 In most cases, if you want a ‘quickie’ separation, the best thing to do is work collaboratively with your ex and seek an out-of-court method of dispute resolution like mediation, arbitration or family law.
-To discuss your options, speak to an experienced family lawyer at Frances Lindsay & Co who will be able to advise you on the best solution for your situation.divorce solicitor Beaconsfield, divorce solicitor Maidenhead, divorce solicitor Thames Valley, DIY divorce, quickie divorce
+To discuss your options, speak to an experienced family lawyer at Frances Lindsay & Co who will be able to advise you on the best solution for your situation.Tags: divorce solicitor Beaconsfield, divorce solicitor Maidenhead, divorce solicitor Thames Valley, DIY divorce, quickie divorce